Emperor Kenzō

-Emperor Kenzō (顕宗天皇, Kenzō-tennō) (450 – 2 June 487) was the 23rd legendary emperor of Japan, according to the traditional order of succession.

-No firm dates can be assigned to this emperor's life or reign, but he is conventionally considered to have reigned from 1 February 485 to 2 June 487.
+Emperor Kenzō (顕宗天皇, Kenzō-tennō) (449/50–487) was the 23rd emperor of Japan, according to the traditional order of succession.
+No firm dates can be assigned to this emperor's life or reign, but he is conventionally considered to have reigned from 485 to 487.

-Legendary narrative
+Protohistoric narrative

+Exile and Return

+The Japanese have traditionally accepted this sovereign's historical existence, and a mausoleum (misasagi) for Kenzō is currently maintained.
+The following information available is taken from the pseudo-historical Kojiki and Nihon Shoki, which are collectively known as Kiki (記紀) or Japanese chronicles.
+These chronicles include legends and myths, as well as potential historical facts that have since been exaggerated and/or distorted over time.
+It is recorded in the Kiki that Kenzō was born to Hae-hime (荑媛) sometime in 449 or 450 AD and was given the name Woke no Sumeramikoto (弘計天皇 or 袁祁王).
+At the time Woke already had an older brother named Oke no Sumeramikoto (億計天皇), and the two were both grandsons of Emperor Richū.

-Prince Woke (袁祁王), later to become Emperor Kenzō, is said to have been the grandson of Emperor Richū, and the son of Ichinobe-no Oshiwa.
-He would have been quite young when Emperor Yūryaku shot the arrow which killed his father during a hunting expedition; and this caused both Prince Woke and his older brother, Prince Oke, to flee for their lives.
+Woke would have been quite young when Emperor Yūryaku shot the arrow which killed his father, Ichinobe no Oshiwa during a hunting expedition.
+Fearful of their lives, both Prince Woke and his older brother, Prince Oke chose to flee into the countryside.
 According to Harima no Kuni Fudoki, they found refuge at Akashi in Harima Province where they hid by living in obscurity.
 Histories from that period explained that the two brothers sought to blend into this rural community by posing as common herdsmen.

-It is said that the Oke came by chance to Akashi; and at that time, Prince Oke revealed his true identity.
-This intermediary re-introduced the lost cousins to Emperor Seinei, who had by this time ascended to the throne after the death of his father, the former Emperor Yūryaku.
-Seinei invited both brothers to return the court; and he adopted both of them as sons and heirs.
+The Kiki then splits on the narrative on how the two Princes were re-discovered.

+According to the Kojiki, both Princes were re-discovered after the death of Emperor Seinei as officials searched for a successor to the late Emperor.
+The Nihon Shoki on the other hand gives a different account as the Emperor is alive and well when the Princes were found.
+Their discovery allegedly occurred when a newly appointed governor came to Akashi to attend a festival.
+Woke pleaded with his older brother to reveal themselves given this great opportunity to do so.
+After Oke relented, the two communicated their status to the governor through song and dance.
+The now shocked governor re-introduced the lost cousins to Emperor Seinei, who adopted both of them as sons and heirs.

-At Seinei's death, he had no other heirs than Prince Oke and Prince Woke, whose father had been killed by Yūraku.
-At this point, Woke wanted his elder brother to become Emperor; but Oke refused.
-The two could not reach an agreement.
+Woke wanted his elder brother to become Emperor; but Oke refused.
+As the two struggled for a year to reach an agreement Princess Iitoyo (their sister or aunt) became a de-facto regent.
 The great men of the court insisted that one or the other of the brothers must accept the throne; but in the end, Woke proved to be more adamant.
 Prince Woke agreed to accept the throne; and Kenzō was ultimately proclaimed as the new Emperor—which created a sense of relief for all the people who had endured this period of uncertainty.

+Reign

+Both the Koiki and Nihon Shoki come back into agreement for events during Emperor Kenzō's reign.